Avaiga/taipy-doc/docs/relnotes.md

 ### New Features

-- Taipy methods can be scheduled to run at a specific time using the new `taipy.Scheduler^` API.
+- Python functions including scenario management methods can be scheduled to run at a specific time using the new `taipy.Scheduler^` API.
   For more information, refer to [Schedule a method](./manuals/core/scheduling/index.md).

 ### Improvements and changes